Equivalence checking for weak bi-Kleene algebra: Well-structured automata

 To keep track of this call stack, we need to know which unary forks can occur in sequence from any given state.
 This is captured by the following.

 \begin{defi} The relation $\uparrow$, is the least subset of $Q \times Q^*$ satisfying the following rules:

-\end{defi} Intuitively, if $q \mathrel{\uparrow} q_1\cdots{}q_n$, then $q$ can perform a series of unary forks leading to state $q_1$; once the computation starting in $q_1$ reaches an accepting state $q_1'$, we can pop $q_1'$ off the stack and continue in $q_2$, and so on.
+\end{defi} Intuitively, if $q \mathrel{\uparrow} q_1\cdots{}q_n$, then $q$ can perform a series of unary forks leading to state $q_1$.
+Once the computation starting in $q_1$ reaches an accepting state, that state will be at the top of the stack; since it is accepting, we can then pop it off the stack to continue trying to resolve $q_2$, and so on.
 The first rule covers the case where no fork takes place, while the second rule allows to extend an existing series of forks with one more.

 \begin{exa} Suppose $A$ is the PA in \cref{figure:unary-fork-removal-before}.
 We first note that $q_6 \mathrel{\uparrow} q_6$ by the first rule; hence, since $q_4 \in \gamma(q_3, \mset{q_6})$, we have $q_3 \mathrel{\uparrow} q_6 q_4$ by applying the second rule.
 Furthermore, since $q_2 \in \gamma(q_1, \mset{q_3})$, we find that $q_1 \mathrel{\uparrow} q_6 q_4 q_2$, again by the second rule.
 Hence, $q_1$ can fork into $q_6$, and after completing a computation there and in $q_4$, we can carry on in $q_2$. \end{exa}